mty22/krunker.io-translations/README.md

 If you can't find anything, then please create an issue before commencing work!

-Once approval is given, feel free to grab a copy of en.js (English), find a buddy and translate where possible.
+**Once approval is given**, feel free to grab a copy of en.js (English), find a buddy and translate where possible.
+If you work on a language translation without approval, you may not be eligible for KR Payment(s).

 If you find bugs or changes, please feel free to either: